Imran Khan's supporters storm Pak Army headquarters, chant slogans against establishment | Law-Order

 Senior PTI leaders including Members of the National Assembly and Members of the Provincial Assembly were present at the protests.
 Not only the Shahrah-e-Faisal but violent protests and clashes with police have also been reported from at least six to seven different areas of Karachi including Sohrab Goth which connects the city to upcountry and rural areas.

 Protesters have blocked the roads and set police barricades on fire.
-Angry protesters also broke windows and damaged public transport buses and set on fire a water board vehicle in Golimar area.
+Angry protesters also broke windows and damaged public transport buses and set on fire a waterboard vehicle in the Golimar area.

 The significant presence of PTI women supporters was visible at the protests in Karachi and Hyderabad where protesters threw away police barricades and set them on fire.